 As Eren Yeager, Kaji has managed to portray different kinds of emotions he did in the past or at least did a new, fresh take on those emotions.

-There’s anger, frustration, desperation, desolation, love, loss and madness, all of this encapsulated in the main character.
+There’s anger, frustration, desperation, desolation, love, loss, and madness, all of this encapsulated in the main character.

 The anime itself dwells a lot on those emotions due to its premise, but Kaji‘s performance made the character relatable.
-It was a honest performance that, sometimes, went a bit beyond what had been asked of him mainly because he wanted to deliver the most believable performance ever with this character.
+It was an honest performance that, sometimes, went a bit beyond what had been asked of him mainly because he wanted to deliver the most believable performance ever with this character.

-Attack on Titan is major hit worldwide, and even if someone doesn’t watch anime, they sure know or heard about it.
+Attack on Titan is a major hit worldwide, and even if someone doesn’t watch anime, they sure know or heard about it.

 The media often references this series as one of the best of the 21st century (that is open to debate) but one thing is certain, Kaji delivered one of the best performances in 2013 by a seiyuu during 2013 thanks to this character.